wc-jennylin/afterHour/README.md

 # Gameplay
-Our NPC is a spirit of the museum.
+Our NPC is a spirit of the museum. it speaks to us via NLP and TTS(future).
 Maybe left there from a previous Egyptian exhibit.

 Say "Hello Spirit" and he will respond.